-The North Sea Martin Linge field is an oil and gas discovery made in 1978, and was previously called Hild.
-The field is located 42 kilometres west of Oseberg, in 115 metres of water.
-Equinor became the operator of the field in March, 2018, and it came on stream on June 30, 2021.
+The Martin Linge field in the North Sea is an oil and gas discovery made in 1978, previously called Hild.
+The field is located 42 kilometres west of Oseberg, at a water depth of 115 metres.
+Equinor became the operator of the Martin Linge field in March 2018, and the field came on stream on 30 June 2021.

-The Martin Linge field development comprises a jacket-based integrated wellhead, production and accommodation platform and a permanently anchored oil storage vessel.
-When the field comes on stream, the gas will be transported through a new pipeline connecting the field to the existing pipeline going to St. Fergus, Scotland.
-The oil will be processed on the storage vessel and transported from the field in shuttle tankers.
+The field development concept encompasses an integrated wellhead, production and quarters platform atop a steel jacket, along with a permanently anchored oil storage vessel.
+The gas flows through a new pipeline that links the field to an existing pipeline to St. Fergus in Scotland.
+Following processing on the storage vessel (FSO), shuttle tankers transport the oil from the field.

 Power from shore

-Shore power will reduce CO2 emissions by 200 000 tonnes per year, corresponding to emissions from 100 000 cars.
-The field will also be operated from land and have a limited offshore staff.
+Using power from shore means that CO2 emissions are reduced by 200,000 tonnes each year – equivalent to the emissions from 100,000 automobiles.
+The field will also be operated from shore, and will have limited offshore manning.

-The platform was connected to shore power in December 2018.
+The power from shore solution was connected in December 2018.

 About the reservoir

-The main reservoir is structurally complex and contains gas and condensate at high pressure and high temperature (HPHT).
-There are three reservoirs in Middle Jurassic sandstones in the Brent Group at a depth of 3700-4400 metres.
-Oil has also been found in the Frigg Formation of Eocene age.
-The main reservoir is located at a depth of 1750 metres and the reservoir quality is good.
+The main reservoir has a complex structure and contains gas and condensate under high pressure and high temperature (HPHT).
+There are three reservoirs in sandstone from the Middle Jurassic in the Brent Group, situated at a depth of 3,700-4,400 metres.
+There is also oil in the Frigg Formation from the Eocene.
+The reservoir is located at a depth of 1,750 metres and is of good quality.

-The plan for development and operation of Martin Linge was submitted to the authorities in January 2012 and approved by the Norwegian parliament in June the same year.
-Martin Linge came on stream on June 30, 2021.
+The Plan for Development and Operation of Martin Linge (previously called Hild) was submitted to the authorities in January 2012 and approved by the Norwegian Parliament (the Storting) in June of the same year.
+Production from Martin Linge started on 30 June 2021.

-Equinor is the majority shareholder of Martin Linge (70%).
-Petoro (30%) is the only partner.
+Equinor is the largest owner in Martin Linge with 70 percent.
+Petoro (30 percent) is the only partner.